SaneMethod/HUp/README.md

 ===
 ######HTML5 File Reader/Uploader plugin for jQuery

-This jQuery plugin allows you to turn any element into a drop target for reading in files, or uploading them.
+This jQuery plugin allows you to read files (using the FileReader interface), or upload files (using XMLHttpRequest Level 2), either chunked or unchunked for either, and allowing you to easily convert any element into a drop target for any number of files to read or upload.

-Files are read and returned within custom events with a configurable read method (ie. readAsDataURL, readAsText, etc.).
+File read/upload start, progress and completion, including batch reporting, occur within custom events, as outlined below.

+The types of files to be accepted for read or upload can be restricted, based on mime-types and a more permissive version of the accept filter on HTML5 file inputs.

-Uploads are chunked by default, with a chunk size of 1024*1024 bytes (1 MiB).
-These settings, amongst others, are configurable options passed to the plugin.
+Both uploads and file reads are chunked by default, with a chunk size of 1024*1024 bytes (1 MiB).
+These settings, amongst others, are configurable options that can be passed to the plugin, with sensible defaults.

+See the huptest.html file and huprec.php for example usage and an (insecure, purely for demonstrative purposes) example of how to receive and save the uploaded file on the server-side, respectively.

 Usage:
 ------